-Increase as described herein.
 The Notes may be issued on a continuing basis to one or more of the arrangers specified under "Summary of the Programme" and any additional arranger appointed under the Programme from time to time by the Issuer (each an Arranger and together the Arrangers) and the dealers specified under "Summary of the Programme" and any additional dealer appointed under the Programme from time to time by the Issuer (each a Dealer and together the Dealers), which appointment may be for a specific issue or on an ongoing basis.
 References in this Offering Circular to the relevant Dealer shall, in the case of an issue of Notes being (or intended to be) subscribed by more than one Dealer, be to all Dealers agreeing to purchase such Notes.

-Application has been made to The Stock Exchange of Hong Kong Limited (SEHK) for the listing of the Programme under which Notes may be issued by way of debt issues to professional investors; only during the 12-month period after the date of this document on the SEHK.
+Application has been made to The Stock Exchange of Hong Kong Limited (SEHK) for the listing of the Programme under which Notes may be issued by way of debt issues to professional investors (as defined in Chapter 37 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited) (Professional Investors) only during the 12-month period after the date of this document on the SEHK.
 This document is for distribution to Professional Investors only.
-(Professional Investors) only during the 12-month period after the Notes to be bigued under the Programme are introded for nuclease uncertage.
-The Notes may be reference and the Notes to be professional Investors only.